This article describes the specifications listed below. These specifications are applicable to both RF generation and analysis.

 5. Phase Noise

 Phase noise describes the short-term frequency stability of an RF instrument.
 Phase noise is caused by small, instantaneous LO phase jitter and results in signal power at frequencies adjacent to the carrier.

-An easy way to visualize the effects of phase noise is to analyze a single tone in the frequency domain.
-Figure 3 represents two simulated carriers—one ideal carrier and the other carrier with phase noise.
+A simple way to visualize the effects of phase noise is to analyze a single tone in the frequency domain.
+Figure 3 represents two simulated carriers, an ideal carrier and a carrier with phase noise.

 Phase noise is characterized by measuring the signal amplitude at various offsets from the desired carrier.
-On the right plot in Figure 3 we measure a phase noise of –95 dBc at a 1 KHz offset and –146 dBc at a 10 KHz offset.
+The right plot in Figure 3 illustrates the measurement of a phase noise of –95 dBc at a 1 kHz offset and –146 dBc at a 10 kHz offset.

-The significance of RF instrument phase noise varies from one application to the next.
+The significance of RF instrument phase noise depends on the application.
 Tight phase noise is required in the detection of low-level blocker signals that are close to a particular signal of interest.
 When using an LO with significant phase noise, the phase noise is amplified in the resulting IF signal.
-Figure 4 shows LO phase noise translates to phase noise of the resulting IF signal.
+Figure 4 illustrates how LO phase noise translates to phase noise of the resulting IF signal.

-In this particular application, the phase noise of the two signals interferes with one another, making it more difficult to identify the specific blocker signal characteristics.
+In the above application, the phase noise of the two signals interferes with each other, which makes it more difficult to identify the specific blocker signal characteristics.

 Phase noise affects actual measurements by degrading the error vector magnitude (EVM) performance of an RF instrument.
 For bit error rate (BER) tests, phase noise actually contributes to higher error rates.

 Voltage standing wave ratio (VSWR) is closely related to transmission line theory and becomes more important as the frequency range of an instrument increases.
 At a high level, VSWR measures the signal reflections that occur as a result of impedance mismatch along a transmission line.